Kelso (NSW)

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Kelso had a median taxpayer income of $53,360 and an average income of $64,355 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Rest of NSW having a median income of $52,390 and an average income of $65,215.
-By September 2025, considering an 8.86% Wage Price Index growth since financial year 2023, estimated incomes would be approximately $58,088 (median) and $70,057 (average).
+The median taxpayer income in Kelso, according to postcode level ATO data aggregated by AreaSearch for financial year 2023, is $53,360.
+The average income for the suburb during this period is $64,355.
+Both figures are below the national averages.
+In Regional NSW, the median income is $52,390 and the average is $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Kelso's median income would be approximately $58,088 by September 2025, with an average of around $70,057 during the same period.
 Census data indicates that household, family, and personal incomes in Kelso rank modestly, between the 49th and 50th percentiles.
-In terms of earnings profile, 35.8% of Kelso's population (4,019 individuals) fall within the $1,500 - $2,999 income range, which aligns with regional levels where this cohort also represents 29.9%.
-High housing costs consume 15.2% of income in Kelso, but strong earnings still place disposable income at the 51st percentile.
-The area's SEIFA income ranking places it in the 4th decile.
+In terms of earnings profile, 35.8% of Kelso's population (4,019 individuals) fall within the $1,500 - $2,999 income range, which is similar to regional levels where this cohort represents 29.9%.
+High housing costs consume 15.2% of income in Kelso, but despite this, disposable income ranks at the 51st percentile.
+The suburb's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income